MicrosoftDocs/Viva/Viva/insights/advanced/setup-maint/setup.md

 # Set up advanced insights

 Although the Microsoft 365 admin and the Viva Insights admin do most of these steps, others in your organization help make decisions that relate to setup.
-See Determine key personas  for implementation for details.

-**Prerequisites** - See [Environment requirements](/viva/insights/setup/Environment-Requirements.md) to learn about Viva Insights licenses and other related requirements.
+**Prerequisites** - See [Environment requirements]([Environment requirements](/viva/insights/Setup/Environment-Requirements?toc=/viva/insights/advanced/toc.json&bc=/viva/insights/breadcrumb/toc.json) to learn about Viva Insights licenses and other related requirements.

 ## Setup steps